ArduPilot/ardupilot_wiki/common/source/docs/common-storm32-gimbal.rst

 ==================

-For instructions for testing the gimbal moves correctly please check the :ref:`similar section for the Tarot gimbal <common-tarot-gimbal_testing_the_gimbal_moves_correctly>`.
+For instructions for testing the gimbal moves correctly please check the :ref:`similar section for the SimpleBGC gimbal <common-simplebgc-gimbal_testing_the_gimbal_moves_correctly>`.

 The video below shows the STorM32 being tested on Copter3.3.
 It demonstrates a few features that would not be possible on a 2-axis gimbal like the :ref:`Tarot Gimbal <common-tarot-gimbal>`.

 ..  youtube:: LAKrGXSFWpM
     :width: 100%